Particles, conformal invariance and criticality in pure and disordered systems: Introduction

 The fact that statistical systems can admit points of their parameter space at which the correlation length diverges allows to cast within a same theoretical framework problems as diverse as magnetism, phase transitions in fluids, percolation, polymer satistics, or superconductivity (see e.g. \cite{Cardy_book}).
 These {\it critical points} correspond to fixed points of the renormalization trasformations that inspect how the system responds to a change of scale \cite{WK}.
 While the need to deal with infinitely many degrees of freedom makes of critical phenomena an intrinsically difficult problem that, in general, can only be approached within suitable approximation schemes, a special circumstance turns the two-dimensional case into a forward position.
 Field theory, which is the framework one is led to in the study of critical phenomena, shows that scale invariance at critical points actually results into invariance under the larger group of {\it conformal} transformations \cite{Polyakov,DfMS}.
 In dimension $d=2$ the conformal group has infinitely many generators, and this has led to an impressive body of exact results starting from the representation theory of the conformal algebra \cite{DfMS,BPZ}.

 On the other hand, these powerful methods, which for conciseness we can call "algebraic", could not yet provide all the insight about critical phenomena that one would like to extract exploiting the special character of the two-dimensional case.
 On the side of structural properties, a pending case has been that of geometrical criticality, of which percolation provides a main example \cite{SA}.
 In contrast with the problem of boundary connectivity \cite{Cardy92,Smirnov}, the probability that $k$ points in the bulk belong to a same percolation cluster \cite{DV_4point} is not determined by the differential equations provided by the algebraic framework.
-Only in recent years the way to answer the question for $k=3$ has been found \cite{DV_3point}, stimulating the study of the case $k=4$ \cite{PRS,JS_perc,Dotsenko_perc,HJS,NR}, which is sensitive to the whole spectrum of scaling dimensions of the theory.
+Only in recent years the way to answer the question for $k=3$ has been found \cite{DV_3point}, stimulating the study of the case $k=4$ \cite{PRS,JS_perc,Dotsenko_perc,HJS,NR}, which is sensitive to the whole spectrum of scaling dimensions of the theory\footnote{See \cite{DV_4point,GV} for the difference with the boundary $k=4$ case.}.

 The questions that we consider in this article arise at an earlier stage, since they are concerned with the very existence of critical points, and with the problem of gaining theoretical access to them.
 A first illustration is obtained recalling that criticality is usually associated to spontaneous symmetry breaking, a circumstance that makes clear the role of internal symmetry in the classification of critical phenomena.
 This role, however, is not always easy to combine with the complex algebraic structure associated to spatial (i.e. conformal) symmetry.
 Hence, for example, the question concerning the maximal value $q_\textrm{max}$ for which criticality can be achieved in Potts models (permutational symmetry $\mathbb{S}_q$) has traditionally remained unanswered even in two dimensions.
 Lattice results \cite{Baxter} are sufficient to determine a maximal value $4$ for ferromagnets, for which the lattice structure is immaterial, but leave room for larger values to be realized in antiferromagnets, which require a case by case study.